LauraHexx/Join_backend/README.md

 ## Requirements

-Ensure the following prerequisites are installed on your system:
+Ensure the following prerequisites are installed on your env:

-- requirements.txt
 - A database like SQLite (default in Django) or another relational database (e.g., PostgreSQL)

 ## Installation